shuigedeng/taotao-cloud-project/CONTRIBUTING.md

 ## Contributing

-Nacos welcome new participants of any role, including user, contributor, committer and PMC.
+taotao-cloud welcome new participants of any role, including user, contributor, committer and PMC.

 ![](http://acm-public.oss-cn-hangzhou.aliyuncs.com/contributor_definition.png)

-We encourage newcomers actively joining in Nacos projects and involving from user roles to committer roles, and even PMC roles.
-In order to accomplish this, new comers needs to actively contribute in Nacos project.
-The following paragraph introduce how to contribute in Nacos way.
+We encourage newcomers actively joining in taotao-cloud projects and involving from user roles to committer roles, and even PMC roles.
+In order to accomplish this, new comers needs to actively contribute in taotao-cloud project.
+The following paragraph introduce how to contribute in taotao-cloud way.

 #### Open / pickup an issue for preparation

-If you find a typo in a document, find a bug in code or want new features, or want to give suggestions, you can [open an issue on GitHub](https://github.com/alibaba/Nacos/issues/new) to report it.
+If you find a typo in a document, find a bug in code or want new features, or want to give suggestions, you can [open an issue on GitHub](https://github.com/alibaba/taotao-cloud/issues/new) to report it.

 If you just want to contribute directly you can choose the issue below.

--   [Contribution Welcome](https://github.com/alibaba/nacos/labels/contribution%20welcome): Heavily needed issue, but currently short of hand.
+-   [Contribution Welcome](https://github.com/alibaba/taotao-cloud/labels/contribution%20welcome): Heavily needed issue, but currently short of hand.

--   [good first issue](https://github.com/alibaba/nacos/labels/good%20first%20issue): Good for newcomers, newcomers can pick up one for warm-up.
+-   [good first issue](https://github.com/alibaba/taotao-cloud/labels/good%20first%20issue): Good for newcomers, newcomers can pick up one for warm-up.

 We strongly value documentation and integration with other projects such as Spring Cloud, Kubernetes, Dubbo, etc. We are very glad to work on any issue for these aspects.